Carlos Cabrera

-Carlos Rodrigo Cabrera (born October 18, 1959) is a Colombian former newsman and professional wrestling commentator signed to All Elite Wrestling and Lucha Libre AAA Worldwide.
-He is best known for his time with WWE, where he was one half of the company's Spanish announce team in which he is the play-by-play announcer.
-His longtime broadcast partner was the former Ecuadorian professional wrestler Hugo Savinovich, who was the color commentator on the announce team until October 2011.
-Then, his partner was Marcelo Rodriguez until 2022.
+Carlos Rodrigo Cabrera (born October 18, 1959) is a Colombian former newsman and professional wrestling commentator signed to All Elite Wrestling.
+He is best known for his time with WWE, where he was one half of the company's Spanish announce team, serving as the play-by-play announcer.
+His longtime broadcast partner was the Ecuadorian former professional wrestler Hugo Savinovich, who was the color commentator on the announce team until October 2011.
+He later partnered with Marcelo Rodriguez until 2022.

 Early career

 Carlos Rodrigo Cabrera was born in Bogotá, Colombia.
-During his career as a newsman and radio personality, Cabrera has obtained many coveted awards, including the ACE Awards both in Radio and TV categories.
-Cabrera has one of the most recognizable voices in both Spanish radio and TV in the United States and is constantly used as a voice-over announcer for many important corporations and brand names that wish to advertise their products nationally.
+During his career as a newsman and radio personality, Cabrera received several awards, including the ACE Awards in the radio and television categories.
+Cabrera has one of the most recognizable voices in both Spanish radio and television in the United States serving as a voice-over announcer for many corporations and brands advertising their products nationally.

 Professional wrestling career

 World Wrestling Federation/WWE (1993–2022)

-Cabrera had worked for WWF (now WWE) from 1993 until 2022, and, alongside, Ed Trucco, Hugo Savinovich and latterly Marcelo Rodríguez, was the Spanish announcer on Spanish language versions of Raw, SmackDown, Superstars, NXT, and pay-per-view (PPV) events.
-Their audio could be accessed in the United States via the SAP feature on most TV sets.
+Cabrera worked for WWF (now WWE) from 1993 until 2022, alongside Ed Trucco, Hugo Savinovich and later, Marcelo Rodríguez.
+He was the Spanish announcer on Spanish language versions of Raw, SmackDown, Superstars, NXT, and pay-per-view (PPV) events.
+Their audio could be accessed in the United States via the SAP feature on most television sets.

 Cabrera and Savinovich had a show on WWE.com called WWE En Español (WWE in Spanish), a thirty-minute program that served as a recap of RAW, SmackDown, NXT, and pay-per-view events.
 The duo taped their one-hundredth episode in April 2006.

 Rodríguez was a frequent substitute host of the program until October 2011, when he became permanent co-host following the departure of Savinovich from the company.
 For a brief period, Cabrera and Savinovich starred in a Spanglish mini-show called 28 Segundos.

 In previous years, while working for WWE on its monthly pay-per-views, the announce table at which he has worked with Savinovich and Rodríguez, more commonly known as the Spanish announcers' table, has become a staple in modern professional wrestling as a convenient device on which for wrestlers to execute dramatic moves, such as the piledriver or the Pedigree, which almost always results in the destruction of the table, as it is designed to collapse on impact.

 Cabrera and Rodríguez provided live Spanish commentary for all weekly shows from the WWE Television Studios in Stamford, Connecticut, and were at ringside for PPV events.
 This practice temporarily ended in mid-2006.
-Originally due to the addition of the now-defunct ECW brand, the announce teams of all 3 brands were present for tri-branded pay-per-views (Royal Rumble, WrestleMania, SummerSlam, and Survivor Series).
+Following the addition of the now-defunct ECW brand, the announce teams of all three brands were present for tri-branded pay-per-views (Royal Rumble, WrestleMania, SummerSlam, and Survivor Series).
 During this time, Cabrera and Hugo Savinovich provided commentary for these events from the WWE Television Studios but were still placed at ringside for brand-exclusive PPV events.